virtual-labs/exp-sinr-uplink-iitkgp/experiment/aim.md

 ## Aim of experiment

-To understand the pathloss prediction formula.
+To understand theconcept of co-channel interference and hence Signal to Interference and Noise Ratio.

 ### Objective:

-1. Calculation of received signal strength as a function of distance of separation, antenna height and carrier frequency.
-2. To understand the impact of :-
-- Transmitter Power,
-- Pathloss exponent,
+1. Uplink: To calculate & plot SINR vs. distance at the MS for adaptation of the following parameters:
-- Carrier frequency,
+- Shadowing effect,
-- Receiver antenna height,
-- Transmitter antenna height.
+- Vertical Beam Pattern,
+- Tilt Angle variation.